netdata/netdata/src/daemon/README.md

 The `FATAL` and `ERROR` messages will always appear in the logs, and `INFO`can be filtered using [severity level](/src/daemon/config/README.md#logs-section-options) option.

 So, when auto-detection of data collection fail, `ERROR` lines are logged and the relevant modules are disabled, but the program continues to run.

-When a Netdata program cannot run at all, a `FATAL` line is logged.
+When a component cannot run at all, a `FATAL` line is logged.

 ### collector.log

 The `collector.log` is the `stderr` of all [collectors](/src/collectors/COLLECTORS.md) run by `netdata`.

 So if any process, in the Netdata process tree, writes anything to its standard error, it will appear in `collector.log`.

 Data stored inside this file follows pattern already described for `error.log`.